paypal/paypal-js/README.md

     });
 ```

-### Setting Options
+### Passing Arguments

-The `options` object can be used to set query parameters and script attributes.
+The `loadScript` function accepts an object for configuring the JS SDK.
+It's used for setting query parameters and script attributes.

 #### Query Parameters